 Harry’s New York Bar

-It was one of the bars Hemingway frequented, near the Paris Opera.
-This place served as a meeting place for expatriates in the city.
-The bar itself came from a Manhattan bar that Harry’s original owner, jockey Tod Sloan, who had owned it previously.
+It was also one of the bars Hemingway frequented, near the Paris Opera.
+The place served as a meeting place for expatriates in the city.
+The bar itself came from a Manhattan bar that Harry’s original owner, jockey Tod Sloan had owned previously.